-One of the great things about this set up is the simplicity behind it.
+One of the great things about this beer kit is the simplicity behind it.

-As far as assembly goes all you need to do is put the spigot onto the keg.
-Which is a snap to do.
+As far as assembly goes all you need to do is attach the spigot to the fermenter which they refer to as a keg.

 Doing so is very straightforward.
 Simply place the washer on the spigot with the beveled end facing out, slide it into the keg and screw the nut onto the spigot from inside the keg itself.
-And then simply hand tighten the nut, do not go crazy and over tighten it, just make it nice and snug.
+Then simply hand tighten the nut, be sure not to over tighten it, just make it nice and snug.

 Now you will want to test your keg fermenter for leaks.
 Fill it up with water from your tap and let it sit on a dry surface for 5 – 10 minutes.
-Then take a look to see if it is leaking.
+Then check it over to see if it is leaking.

-If it has leaked some you can try tightening the nut a little bit and make sure the washer is installed on the spigot correctly as per instructions above.
+If it has leaked you can try tightening the nut a little bit and also make sure the washer is installed on the spigot correctly as per instructions above.

 Step #2: Cleaning & Sanitizing Your Equipment

 As far as cleaning goes.
-If your Mr. Beer kit is brand spanking new you probably do not need to clean it as it should be already nice and clean right out of the box.
-You do need to still sanitize it.
+If your Mr. Beer kit is brand new you probably do not need to clean it as it should be already nice and clean right out of the box.
+However, you will still need to sanitize it.

-Even though you don’t need to clean it the first time you use it, you will need to do so each and every time you want to make beer moving forward.
+Even though you don’t need to clean it the first time you use it, keep in mind that you will need to do so each and every time you want to make beer moving forward.

 The best policy is to obviously clean all of your gear including bottles, immediately after you use them.

-Usually elbow grease will do the trick for you, but you can also use unscented hand soap.
+Usually, elbow grease will do the trick for you, but you can also use unscented hand soap.

-If scrubbing is not doing the trick, what I do is use a cleaning agent such as PBW or unscented Oxiclean.
-I simply fill my fermenter up with warm water and mix in either the PBW or Oxiclean and then let it soak.
+If scrubbing is not doing the trick, you can use a cleaning agent such as PBW or unscented Oxiclean.
+Simply fill your fermenter up with warm water and mix in either the PBW or Oxiclean and then let it soak.

 After 10 – 20 minutes the dirt will come off very easily.

-As far as Sanitizing goes you want to sanitize everything that will come in touch with the beer.
+As far as Sanitizing goes you need to sanitize everything that will come in touch with the beer.

-The no rinse cleanser that comes with your Mr Beer kit will work great.
-When you have run out of it I highly recommend you then start using StarSan.
+The no-rinse cleanser that comes with your Mr. Beer kit will work great to start with.
+When you have run out of it I highly recommend you start using StarSan.

-OK to sanitize your equipment fill the fermenter (keg) up with warm water.
-Fill it to the 4 quart mark on the back of the fermenter.
-Then sprinkle in about half of the pack of the no rinse cleanser.
+To sanitize your equipment fill the fermenter (keg) up with warm water.
+Fill it to the 4-quart mark on the back of the fermenter.
+Then sprinkle in about half of the pack of the no-rinse cleanser.
 About 1 tbsp.

-Now you want to put any piece of your brewing equipment that will fit inside the fermenter into it.
+Now you want to put any piece of your brewing equipment that will fit inside the fermenter into it and let them soak.

 Put the lid on the fermenter and gently shake it or swirl it around.
-You want the liquid to touch all of the inside of the fermenter including the lid.
+You want the liquid to touch all of the insides of the fermenter including the lid.

-Do note that the lid has an opening in it, this is used to allow the C02 that is going to be created in the fermentation process to escape.
-So make sure when you are swirling your fermenter around that you do so over the sink because it is going to leak.
+NOTE: The lid has an opening in it, this is used to allow the C02 that is going to be created in the fermentation process to escape.
+So make sure when you are swirling your fermenter around that you do so over the sink because water will splash out through this opening.

-Next you will want to open the valve on the spigot and let liquid flow out.
-This will sanitize the spigot.
+Next, open the valve on the spigot and let the liquid flow out.
+This will sanitize the spigot as well.

 Now pour some of the sanitizer into a bowl.
-You will use this to sanitize the rest of your equipment including the counter space you are brewing on (give it a good wipe with a cloth soaked in the sanitizing solution.
+You will use this to sanitize the rest of your equipment including the counter space you are brewing on (give the counter a good wipe with a cloth soaked in the sanitizing solution).

-For more details on how to Clean and Sanitize your equipment I recommend the following article: How to clean and sanitize your equipment and never lose a batch of beer.
+For more details on how to Clean and Sanitize your equipment, I recommend the following article: How to clean and sanitize your equipment and never lose a batch of beer.